-The Board of Directors has established separately designated an Audit Committee, a Compensation Committee, a Nominating and Governance Committee, and a Chemistry, Manufacturing and Controls Committee to assist it in performing its responsibilities.
-The Board of Directors designates the members of these committees and the committee chairs annually, based on the recommendations of the Nominating and Governance Committee in consultation with the Chief Executive Officer and the Chairperson of the Board of Directors.
+The Board of Directors has established an Audit Committee, a Compensation Committee, and a Nominating and Governance Committee to assist it in performing its responsibilities.
+The Board of Directors designates the members of these committees and the committee chairs annually, based on the recommendations of the Nominating and Governance Committee in consultation with the Chief Executive Officer and the Executive Chairman of the Board of Directors.
 The Nominating and Governance Committee reviews committee assignments from time to time and considers the rotation of committee chairpersons and members with a view towards balancing the benefits derived from the diversity of experience and viewpoints of the directors.
 The Board of Directors has adopted written charters for each of these committees, which are available on our website at ir.achievelifesciences.com under "Corporate Governance."
 The chairperson of each committee develops the agenda for that committee and determines the frequency and length of committee meetings.